lanesky/lanesky.github.io/_posts/2018-08-10-customerize-your-kubectl.md

 Kubectl is a client tool for managing the kubernetes objects.
 You can management different kubernetes clusters by specifying different context with the command as below.

-    `kubectl config use-context myprod-ks`
+    kubectl config use-context myprod-ks

-You may have a bunch of clusters to manage for different purposes such as cluster for development, cluster for test or cluster for production.
-In this case, you need a way to prevent misuse of the cluster you don't actually want.
+However, if you a bunch of clusters to manage for different purposes such as cluster for development, cluster for test or cluster for production, you may need a way to prevent from using wrong context.

-My way is to show an alert if current context is for production cluster.
+My way is to show an alert for the specified context when running `kubectl` command.

 ## Steps